misterhuman401/OP-Datapack/README.md

 # OP Datapack
 ## _tan jan Weki_

 Hello!
 Welcome to the OP Datapack (tan jan Weki).
 The datapack comes with several OP items.
 To obtain them, simply name an armor stand ``janWekiLOOT``.
+Caution: this will replace your inventory with OP items.
+I suggest you put everything you have in a chest first.

 Once you have your shulker box, you can start messing around with your items.